Skip to content

 3. Our first distributed job

 To demonstrate how the network impacts performance, we will run a training benchmark of the BERT model.
 We will be using PyTorch's Distributed Data Parallel functionality which uses torch.multiprocessing under the hood.
+This is an example of data parallelism: every GPU has a full copy of the model and trains on a different slice of the batch, syncing gradients each step.

 train.py